-- disclosure on physical non-current assets that are not recognised in the financial statements because a reliable value cannot be obtained, and those assets are likely to be material to the Agency's financial statements (TD21-05, para C). - the effective date of the revaluation for each class of property, plant and equipment (AASB 116, para 77(a)). - disclosure of revaluation policies including policies on interim revaluation processes and circumstances, after performing a management assessment, that a comprehensive revaluation should be performed instead of an interim revaluation (TD21-05, para C). - disclosure on contingent assets and contingent liabilities.
+- disclosure on physical non-current assets that are not recognised in the financial statements because a reliable value cannot be obtained, and those assets are likely to be material to the Agency's financial statements (TD21-05, para 1(C)). - the effective date of the revaluation for each class of property, plant and equipment (AASB 116, para 77(a)). - disclosure of revaluation policies including policies on interim revaluation processes and circumstances, after performing a management assessment, that a comprehensive revaluation should be performed instead of an interim revaluation (TD21-05, para 1(C)). - disclosure on contingent assets and contingent liabilities.
 Accounting Standard AASB 137 Provisions, Contingent Liabilities and Contingent Assets (AASB 137) requires disclosure of contingent assets and contingent liabilities in the financial statements.
-Agencies must disclose their contingent assets and liabilities in their financial statements and complete and submit the Contingent Assets and Liabilities Supplementary Return to Treasury at year-end.
-The Return also requires information on contingent assets and liabilities that exist but are not reported by the Agency, as they are the responsibility of Treasury administering for/on behalf of the Crown. - information on financial guarantees.
-AASB 9 Financial Instruments (AASB 9) requires recognition of liabilities for financial guarantee contracts in the Statement of Financial Position.

-- insurance, superannuation, long service leave, other employee liabilities and other provision calculations using up-to-date assumptions and inputs, with the exception of assumptions that will only be finalised at year end including discount rates, salary growth and redundancy programmes.
-Under accounting standards, insurance, superannuation, other employee liabilities and other provisions, that are estimated using actuarial techniques; require a 30 June liability discount rate.
+Agencies are to disclose their known contingent assets and liabilities in their financial statements and complete and submit the Contingent Assets and Liabilities Supplementary Return to Treasury at year-end.
+The Return also requires information on contingent assets and liabilities that exist but are not reported by the Agency, as they are the responsibility of Treasury administering for/on behalf of the Crown in the right of the State of New South Wales (the Crown). - information on financial guarantees.
+AASB 9 Financial Instruments (AASB 9) requires recognition of liabilities for financial guarantee contracts in the Statement of Financial Position. - insurance, superannuation, long service leave, other employee liabilities and other provision calculations using up-to-date assumptions and inputs, with the exception of assumptions that will only be finalised at year end including discount rates, salary growth and redundancy programmes.
+Under accounting standards, insurance, superannuation, other employee liabilities and other provisions, that are estimated using actuarial techniques, require a 30 June liability discount rate.
 Agencies should use amounts accrued year-to-date in the Early Close Financial Statements.
 These are required to be updated as part of the year-end procedures at 30 June.
 Where the assumptions have been finalised, these assumptions should be documented and provided to the Audit Office at Early Close. - any other narrative disclosures.